haagahelia/mobilecourse/docs/React Native/nativeapi.md

 - You can for example dismiss the keyboard using the `Keyboard.dismiss()` method.

-You can more APIs from the React Native documentation https://reactnative.dev/docs/accessibilityinfo
+You can find more APIs from the React Native documentation https://reactnative.dev/docs/accessibilityinfo